When Ardrossan folk talk of the sea they look to the land… and amidst the agricultural machinery in the Ardrossan Historical Museum you will see why.

 A small room contains relics from the sailing ship Zanoni, which sank off Ardrossan on her maiden voyage in 1867, now declared an historic site.

-A display on the ‘Mosquito Fleet’, the many ketches serving Ardrossan right up to the 1950s, shows the dependence of the area on the sea trade for shipping out grain, dolomite and salt.
-The original Harbour Masters Office from the jetty has now been renovated and set up as an old time store.
+A display on the ‘Mosquito Fleet’, the many ketches serving Ardrossan right up to the 1950s, shows the dependence of the area on the sea trade for shipping grain, dolomite and salt.
+The original Harbour Masters Office from the jetty is renovated as an old time store.

 Many other photographs, books and artefacts also portray the history of Ardrossan, a very busy seaside town.